allthingslinux/tux/docs/content/user/features/leveling.md

 - Tux is missing the "Manage Roles" permission.
 - The role to be assigned is positioned above Tux's highest role in the Discord settings.
-- The `xp_roles` configuration has an incorrect role ID.
+- The `XP_ROLES` configuration has an incorrect role ID.

 **Solutions:**

 1. Ensure Tux has "Manage Roles" permission.
 2. Move Tux's role above the leveling roles in the server hierarchy.
-3. Double-check the role IDs in your `config.toml`.
+3. Double-check the role IDs in your `config.json`.

 ## Limitations